 Emphasizing veteran suicide prevention

 The Suicide Data Report of 2012 used death records from over 20 states to estimate the suicide rate and the study did not attempt to determine details about the veterans other than age.
-Discharge status, length of service and the connection between military service and the suicide were not looked at.
+Discharge status, length of service and the connection between military service and suicide were not looked at.
 Flawed as the report was, it did bring needed attention for veteran suicide prevention efforts.

 Older veterans were more likely to commit suicide than veterans who served during the Iraq War and in Afghanistan.
 Although the rate of suicides among veterans who are younger is still too high, it is most likely not 22 per day.
 According to a study published in the Annals of Epidemiology the suicide rate among veterans is roughly 50 percent higher than among civilians.